 After Mr. Wolesensky’s visit, Dr. Rawlinson was convinced that Dynamic’s DynaSteed™ flooring system would be a good option.
 It offers a seamless finish, with none of the cracks that might allow fluids to undermine the subfloor.
 In addition, it is designed with horses and other large animals in mind.
 Because these animals require a cushioned and soft surface in order to avoid unnecessary strain, DynaSteed™ features cushioned under-layers in addition to the non-porous and non-slip top layer.
 It has all the cleaning benefits of concrete with none of the hazards.

 Dr. Rawlinson has found the floor very easy to care for since installing it two years ago.
-“There is surface cleaning that we need to do because stains occur, but we’re able to clean with soap, water, and some scrubbing and it comes off well.”
+“There is surface cleaning that we need to do because stains occur, but we are able to clean with soap, water, and some scrubbing, and it comes off well.”
 For most daily cleaning, Dr. Rawlinson and his staff can simply hose down the surface.
 The non-porous top layer ensures that the surface remains hygienic.
 “Overall, I’m really happy with the floor,” says Rawlinson.
 “There are no areas that need to be repaired, and Bob told me that if there was a problem, he would take care of it.”

 The Color County Animal Hospital in Cedar City, Utah, treats everything from small animals and household pets to equines and livestock.